jhumelsine/jhumelsine.github.io/_posts/2023-09-18-command-design-pattern.md

 * When a redo is requested, the `undone` stack will pop its top Command and its `execute()` method will be executed.
 It will be pushed onto the `done` stack once more.
 * If a new Command is executed, then it will clear the `undone` stack, since the new Command invalidates the previous undone history.

 More details can be found in [The Evolution of Command Pattern (II): How Command Pattern has evolved overtime](https://www.lvguowei.me/post/the-evolution-of-command-pattern-2/) also by Guowei Lv.
 I think there’s a typo in the implementation.
 The `RedoCommand.undoable()` returns `false`, when I think it should return `true`.
 He also does not clear the `undoneStack` when a new Command is executed.
-I don't know if this is his oversight or whether I'm incorrect in my thinking it should be cleared.
+I don't know if this is his oversight or whether I'm incorrect in my thinking that it should be cleared.
 # Command Processor Design Pattern
 Most of what I’ve written about scheduling, undo, redo isn’t about Command directly.
 It’s more about how to leverage Command via the [Command Processor Design Pattern](https://www.dre.vanderbilt.edu/~schmidt/cs282/PDFs/CommandProcessor.pdf), which is not in the Gang of Four catalog.
 It's part of the [Pattern-Oriented Software Architecture](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture) series, also known as POSA.

 The Command Design Pattern provides a foundation from which the Command Processor Design Pattern can extend it.

 # Real-World Example with Java
-Java’s [Runnable interface](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html) is an example of Command only with different nomenclature.
+Java’s [Runnable](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html) interface is an example of Command only with different nomenclature.
 The structure is identical, but instead of `execute()`, it declares `void run()`.
-This is part of its [description](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html#run--):
+This is part of `run`'s [description](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html#run--):
 > The general contract of the method run is that it may take any action whatsoever.

 I love that definition.
 So unobstructed.
 Runnable allows developers the freedom to objectify "any action whatsoever."